-- The Resource Management System reform (MfE, nda), which aims to provide for more sustainable use of land and better protection of Aotearoa New Zealand's indigenous biodiversity, and to support the wellbeing of people and the environment for future generations - the National Policy Statement for Freshwater Management 2020 (MfE, 2020c), which aims to protect and enhance waterways, including managing activities that create pollution and excess sedimentation - the proposed National Policy Statement for Indigenous Biodiversity (MfE and DOC, 2022), which aims to protect and restore native ecosystems - the recently gazetted National Policy Statement For Highly Productive Land 2022 (MfE, 2022f), which aims to protect versatile land by ensuring councils give greater consideration to where urban expansion and rural lifestyle living occurs and avoiding inappropriate subdivision - Transforming Recycling, which is a set of policy proposals to improve waste collection and recycling by introducing a container-return scheme, improving household kerbside recycling, and separating business food waste (MfE, 2022b).
+• the Resource Management System reform (MfE, nda), which aims to provide for more sustainable use of land and better protection of Aotearoa New Zealand's indigenous biodiversity, and to support the wellbeing of people and the environment for future generations

+- the National Policy Statement for Freshwater Management 2020 (MfE, 2020c), which aims to protect and enhance waterways, including managing activities that create pollution and excess sedimentation - the proposed National Policy Statement for Indigenous Biodiversity (MfE and DOC, 2022), which aims to protect and restore native ecosystems - the National Policy Statement on Urban Development 2020 (MfE and MHUD, 2020), which sets out to ensure that there is sufficient development capacity to accommodate growth in the short, medium and long term - the National Policy Statement For Highly Productive Land 2022 (MfE, 2022f), which aims to protect versatile land by ensuring councils give greater consideration to where urban expansion and rural lifestyle living occurs and avoiding inappropriate subdivision - the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (MfE, 2012), which sets out to ensure land affected by contaminants in soil is appropriately identified and assessed before it is developed and, if necessary, ensure that the land is remediated or the contaminants contained to make the land safe for human use - the National Environmental Standards for Plantation Forestry (MfE and MPI, 2017), which aims to maintain or improve the environmental outcomes associated with plantation forestry activities, as well as increasing the efficiency and certainty of managing plantation forestry activities - Transforming Recycling, which is a set of policy proposals to improve waste collection and recycling by introducing a container-return scheme, improving household kerbside recycling, and separating business food waste (MfE, 2022b).
 Additionally, the Ministry's proposed Waste Strategy is intended to transform the waste system (MfE, 2021b).
-Among other things, it identifies what needs to be focused on over the next 10 to 30 years, to move towards a circular economy from a waste perspective - the Emissions Trading Scheme (MfE, ndb) emissions reduction plan (MfE, 2022d) and national adaptation plan (MfE, 2022c) will influence how land use will be shaped by the policy and regulatory choices made to both mitigate and adapt to climate change.
+Among other things, it identifies what needs to be focused on over the next 10 to 30 years, to move towards a circular economy from a waste perspective - the Emissions Trading Scheme (MfE, ndb) emissions reduction plan (MfE, 2022d), national adaptation plan (MfE, 2022c), and He Waka Eke Noa (MfE, 2022h) will influence how land use will be shaped by the policy and regulatory choices made to both mitigate and adapt to climate change.
 For example, the Emissions Trading Scheme and emissions reduction plan will influence the extent of planting of native and non-native forests, and potentially the financial incentives for investing in wetlands and other habitat types to sequester carbon.
+The He Waka Eke Noa Partnership delivered recommendations to the Government on a pricing system to measure, manage, and reduce on-farm agriculture greenhouse gas emissions and adapt to climate change, which the Government is currently consulting on, as part of progress toward implementation of an agricultural emissions-pricing system by 2025.